Harrison Ford: 1998–2014: Established career

 Other 2008 work included Crossing Over, directed by Wayne Kramer.
 In the film, Ford plays an ICE/Homeland Security Investigations Special Agent, working alongside Ashley Judd and Ray Liotta.
-He also narrated a feature documentary film about the Dalai Lama entitled Dalai Lama Renaissance.
+He also narrated a feature documentary film about the Dalai Lama, Dalai Lama Renaissance.
 Ford filmed the medical drama Extraordinary Measures in 2009 in Portland, Oregon.
-Released January 22, 2010, the film also starred Brendan Fraser and Alan Ruck.
+Released on January 22, 2010, the film also starred Brendan Fraser and Alan Ruck.
 Also in 2010, he co-starred in the film Morning Glory, along with Rachel McAdams, Diane Keaton and Patrick Wilson.
 Although the film was a disappointment at the box office, Ford's performance was well received by critics, some of whom thought it was his best role in years.
 In July 2011, Ford starred alongside Daniel Craig and Olivia Wilde in the science-fiction/western hybrid film Cowboys & Aliens.
-To promote the film, Ford appeared at the San Diego Comic-Con International and, apparently surprised by the warm welcome, told the audience, "I just wanted to make a living as an actor.
+To promote the film, he appeared at San Diego Comic-Con and, apparently surprised by the warm welcome, told the audience, "I just wanted to make a living as an actor.
 I didn't know about this."
 Also in 2011, Ford starred in Japanese commercials advertising the video game Uncharted 3: Drake's Deception for the PlayStation 3.

 2013 began a trend that saw Ford accepting more diverse supporting roles.
-That year, Ford co-starred in the corporate espionage thriller Paranoia with Liam Hemsworth and Gary Oldman, who he had previously worked with in Air Force One, and he also appeared in Ender's Game, 42 and Anchorman 2: The Legend Continues.
-His performance as Branch Rickey in the film 42 was praised by many critics and garnered Ford a nomination as best supporting actor for the Satellite Awards.
-In 2014, he appeared in The Expendables 3 and the documentary Flying the Feathered Edge: The Bob Hoover Project.
-The next year, Ford co-starred with Blake Lively in the romantic drama The Age of Adaline to positive notices.
+That year, he co-starred in the corporate espionage thriller Paranoia with Liam Hemsworth and Gary Oldman, whom he had previously worked with in Air Force One, and also appeared in Ender's Game, 42 and Anchorman 2: The Legend Continues.

-2015–present
+Ford's performance as Branch Rickey in the film 42 was praised by many critics and garnered Ford a nomination as best supporting actor for the Satellite Awards.
+Initially, Brian Helgeland was hesitant to cast Ford, seeking a character actor for the role of Rickey.
+However, Ford's persistence and dedication to the role, including studying Rickey's life and adopting significant physical transformations, won Helgeland over.
+Ford's commitment to embodying Rickey involved wearing a fat suit, prosthetics, and mastering Rickey's distinctive voice and mannerisms.
+He researched Rickey's life, listened to recordings from the Baseball Hall of Fame, and worked with a voice coach to capture Rickey's distinct speech.
+"I loved the language of the guy, I loved his style," Ford noted.
+In a 2023 interview with James Hibberd of The Hollywood Reporter, Ford said Branch Rickey is one of his roles he is most proud of.

+In 2014, he appeared in The Expendables 3, and the following year, co-starred with Blake Lively in the romantic drama The Age of Adaline to positive reviews.